ZahraMertens/Portfolio-ZahraMertens/README.md

 * WHEN the user goes to the last section of the page, he/she will be presented with a contact form to enter the name, email address and message to send an email to the developer.

+* WHEN the user clicks the 'send mail'-button, the page will go to a "thank you for submitting" page and you can click on go back to go back to your page.

 * WHEN the user goes to the footer of the page, he/she is able to go to different social media platforms of the web developer when clicked on the names of the SM platform.

+## Technology used

+* HTML
+* JavaScript
+* CSS
+* Google Fonts
+* Getform.io

+**Note** In the future I'd like to exchange getform with php get method

 ## Mock-Up